 It has been an incredibly strange year.
 As we get deeper into the second of 2018, it’s important to peel our eyes away from the drama that continues to play on the TV (or on Twitter) and to gain a little perspective.
 Here, we’re going to look at some of the biggest problems still affecting the country and what everyday people like us can do about them.

 Safety in our schools

 At the time of writing, there have been 32 school shootings in the country this year.
 If that statistic doesn’t highlight that we still have a huge issue with safety in our schools, then nothing else will.
 A lot of the debate around the issue has revolved around gun control, with even the idea of arming teachers thrown into the mix.
+The idea of teachers with a gun or having the permit for concealed carry weapons can leave us a little on the concerned side.
+It is not an ideal situation but the fact that an individual can cite the case District of Columbia v.
+Heller 553 deciding that individuals can bear arms for self-defence reasons means that there has to be another approach.
 However, the mental health aspect of our school safety issue should not be overlooked.
 One of the solutions that we might be able to push more plausibly than the tricky issue of the 2nd Amendment is the support and call for more school counselling programs.

 Hurricanes Maria and Irma